michelebergami/project_archive/README.md

 <br>

 ## Telecom Churn + Coordinate Descent
 This was a group project for ST443 - Machine Learning and Data Mining at LSE.
-I worked in collaboration with Michele Bergami, Elisabetta Sanasi, Omar Almutoteh and Giorgi Kvinikadze.
+I worked in collaboration with Simone Moawad, Elisabetta Sanasi, Omar Almutoteh and Giorgi Kvinikadze.

 We assessed the performance of kNN, LDA, QDA, and Logistic Regression on a dataset from an Iranian telecommunication company, predicting customer churn.
 Additionally, we implemented and tested coordinate-descent algorithms for LASSO and Elastic Net across various simulated scenarios.